English as a Second Language (ESL)

 Grading Mode: Standard Letter, Pass/No Pass

 Intensive introductory level of integrated basic grammar, reading, and writing of American English for non-native students who are pursuing college coursework.
 Includes work on sentence structure, questions, verb tenses, spelling and vocabulary.
 May be taken for grades or on a pass-no pass basis.
-(Not applicable to AA degree.)
-Also, qualifying score on the OCC ESL placement test for ESL A021 level or higher or concurrent enrollment in ESL A011.
+NOT DEGREE APPLICABLE.

 Catalog Program Pages Referencing ESL A015